-5.2.3 Plotter
+4.2.3 Plotter

-A plotter is an output device that is used to produce image-quality graphics in a verity of colors.
+A plotter is an output device that is used to produce high-quality graphics in a verity of colors.
 Plotters are used to print maps, architectural drawings, graphs and charts.
 A plotter worked by drawing lines on paper using pens held in a mechanical arm.

-5.2.3.1 Types of plotters
+4.2.3.1 Types of plotters